zghly/NER-model-MF-Attention-BiLSTM-CRF/README.md

 1. Run **data_aug.py** to creat training set, validation set, and test set.
 Data augmentation will be performed on the training set in **data_aug.py** and the number of augmentations is optional.

 2. Run **main.py** to train the MF-Attention-BiLSTM-CRF model.

+3. Configure the **ltp** file.
+The Small model is used by default.

-3. Run **optimization_results_evaluation.py** to verified the model performanceon on test set after the model training.
+4. Run **optimization_results_evaluation.py** to verified the model performanceon on test set after the model training.
 The correction results will print togther.

+4.Note: When changing the dataset, my_dict.pickle and the classifier file need to be deleted to train the new classifier for recognition result correction.